sensor-dream/APIVOF/guidelines/list-info/b-packs-in-system-fedora-34.md

 <summary>btrfs-progs</summary>

 ```
-Из репозитор : fedora
+From repo     : fedora
-Краткое опис : Userspace programs for btrfs
+Short desc    : Userspace programs for btrfs
 URL          : https://btrfs.wiki.kernel.org/index.php/Main_Page
-Лицензия     : GPLv2
+License      : GPLv2
-Описание     : The btrfs-progs package provides all the userspace programs needed to create,
+Descript     : The btrfs-progs package provides all the userspace programs needed to create,
              : check, modify and correct any inconsistencies in the btrfs filesystem.
 ```